markowetzlab/scDNAseq-workflow/README.md

 ## Usage

 To configure this workflow, modify config/ according to your needs.
-* Add per-sample folder with coordinate-sorted bam files (one bam file per cell) to data/aligned folder (as with the PEO1/PEO4 folders).
+* Add per-sample folder with **coordinate-sorted and duplicate-marked** bam files (one bam file per cell) to data/aligned folder (as with the PEO1/PEO4 folders).
 * Create per sample configuration files to the config folder (one file per sample, see PEO1/PEO4.tsv examples).
 * Edit variables in config/config.yaml as appropriate.